-The technical dossier submitted by the Registrant contains a general statement for the use of a grouping approach, including four categories and a category justification document for Category 8, C9-C14 Aliphatics (<2% Aromatics)1 to which the registered substance reportedly belongs.
+The technical dossier submitted by the Registrant contains a general statement for the use of a grouping approach, including four categories and a category justification document for Category 8 - C9-C14 Aliphatics (<2% Aromatics).
+While in IUCLID section 7.8.1 and the chemical safety report the registered substance was reported as a member of this category, the category justification document does not indicate it so.
 The substance to be tested is reported to be selected from another category (Category 3, C9-C14 Aliphatics (2-25% aromatics)).
 No comparison between the registered substance and the substance to be tested was included in the registration dossier.
 Furthermore, no comparison between the categories of these two substances was provided to further justify the read-across between the two substances.